maretec/MOHID_matlab_tools/tools/validate_ADCP/README.md

     3. Open the validateADCP_demo.mlx or validateADCP_demo.m

- Just look aroud all the script, it is self explained, try to run it with the demo data first and after that, feel free to adjust your plots for what is better for you.
+ Just look aroud the script, it is self explained, try to run it with the demo data first and after that feel free to adjust your plots for what is better for you.

 INPUT DEMO FILES:
 mohid_file: Hydrodynamic.hdf5 (Mohid Hydro File)